open-identifier/open-identifier/README.md

 Open Identifier is a project which attempts to solve an issue which plagues the advertising industry:  How to integrate two different ad systems which use different identifier for members of their viewing audience.

+## Functions

+Open Identifier serves to provide the following functions:

+* Anonomize user identification, therefore providing a guarantee that customer data is kept solely with the owner
+* Simplify the process of cookie mapping by an ad platform - one map to Open Identifier is all that is needed
+* Reduce web traffic, thus making pages serve faster

+## Anonomize User Identification

+By using Open Identifier, advertisers and publishers add an open identifier tag to their web page.
+An IFRAME is created, and a script runs to check which platforms have already synced with Open Identifier.
+Up to five additional platforms are sync'ed inside the IFRAME, so the platform cannot use referrer data to see which site the user is visiting.

+## Cookie Mapping

 Currently, the way that this is solved is through a process called "cookie mapping".
 The process of cookie mapping is as follows:

 1. Company A wants to integrate with Company B, so they agree to a "partnership"